nextflow-io/vscode-language-nextflow/src/readme-cursor.md

 Cursor does not currently support custom AI functionality.

-To fully leverage Seqera workspaces & [Seqera AI](https://ai.seqera.io/), you can install it on VS Code.
+To fully leverage Seqera workspaces and [Seqera AI](https://ai.seqera.io/), use the VS Code extension.

 ### Add the `@Nextflow` command to Cursor Chat